-The GMG formula for both the 2011-2014 and 2013-2016 cycles provides that the payout value will be increased by \$12.50 for each of the four years during the award cycle in which GMG's actual cash flow margin is not only number one among peer companies, but is also 2% higher than that of the nearest competitor among the peer companies.
+The GMG (Broadcasting) formula for both the 2013-2016 and the 2015-2018 cycles provides that the payout value will be increased by \$12.50 for each of the four years during the award cycle in which GMG's actual cash flow margin is not only number one among peer companies, but is also 2% higher than that of the nearest competitor among the peer companies.
 The formula also provides that the payout value will be reduced by 50% if GMG does not produce operating income in one of the four years during the award cycle.
 If GMG does not produce operating income for at least two years in the cycle, then there will be no payout with respect to the portion of performance attributable to GMG.